stjordanis/graph-tool/README.md

 website http://graph-tool.skewed.de.

-graph-tool is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3 or above.
-See LICENSE for details.
+graph-tool is free software, you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License, version 3 or above.
+See LICENSE and LICENSE.LESSER for details.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of